makerdao/pe-checklists/core/standards.md

 1. State variables (including wards and math)

-    a. constants then immutables then memory variables
+    a. constants then immutables then storage variables

-    b. wards should be memory slot `0x0`
+    b. wards should be storage slot `0x0`
 2. Events
 3. Modifiers
 4. Internal Math variables and functions